NataliiaSkopiuk/mlops/docs/Kubeflow/user-tutorials/kubeflow-github-issue-sum-training.md

 6. Launch the notebook server and wait until its running state.

 _Note:_ In case your environment has proxy values, you need to create and apply an egress.yaml file that will allow the newly created notebook to connect to the internet.
-An example is shown below:

 Then apply the yaml file with